 - Other partner agencies e.g. Synolos

 How do we support reintegration?

 We work closely with enrolled schools, young people and their families to create bespoke reintegration plans that follow medical advice and meet the needs of each individual pupil.

 We may start working in the enrolled school from the start or we may begin in the home or community before progressing to 1:1 teaching in school then supporting the young person in their regular classes.

 - Getting to know one member of staff in the pupil’s home

-- Meeting other young people at the Hill End Outdoor Education Centre
+- Joining a paired or small group session either online or at the Hill End Outdoor Education Centre

-- Receiving 1:1 teaching in a room at school during a quiet time of the day e.g. after the end of the school day
+- Receiving teaching in a community setting e.g. cafe or library or in a room at school during a quiet time of the day

 - Joining a small class at school with support

 - Returning to school on a reduced timetable